 Advice

 In a retail environment it is possible that our employees could be subject to sexual or racial harassment by customers or clients of the employer.
-If this happens than the employee should complain to you in writing.
+If this happens than the employee should put their complaint to you in writing.
 You need to investigate and, if you determine that the behaviour happened, you must take whatever steps are practicable to stop if happening again.
 It is important that confidentiality is maintained by all the parties involved in this process.

 If an employee has been harassed in your workplace they may choose to resolve it by using an informal process such as approaching the perpetrator.
 If they are not satisfied with the responses, or do not want to do this, these forms of harassment are covered by both the Employment Relations Act and the Human Rights Act.
 The victim can either lodge a personal grievance under the Employment Relations Act or lodge a complaint using the Human Rights Act.
 They have a choice as to which way they want to go to take the matter further, but they cannot do both.